metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 Exactly $n$ entities MUST participate in the generation process, where $n$ is the total number of key shares to be generated.
 Every participant generates one unique share.

-The participants MUST be able to communicate over private, authenticated, point-to-point channels.
+The participants MUST communicate over private, authenticated, point-to-point channels.

 ### Security considerations

-- Every participant MUST be operated by different personnel.
+- Every participant SHOULD be operated by different personnel.
 No personnel member should have access to more than one participant, limiting the impact of insider threats.
 - All accesses to key shares by personnel SHOULD be logged in a tamper-proof, auditable system that is immutable for any individual or supervisory entity involved with the distributed key.
 This prevents undetected key compromise or deletion.

 ### Coordination

-An entity - one of the participants or a separate component, potentially a smart contract - MUST act as the coordinator of the process.
+A dedicated entity—the **Coordinator**—MUST facilitate the DKG process.
+The coordinator can be one of the participants, a separate off-chain component, or a smart contract.

+The design of this protocol accommodates two primary implementation models for the coordinator, catering to different trust assumptions:

+1.  **Trusted Coordinator (e.g., Client Module):** For high-trust environments, such as a solo staker distributing their key across their own machines or a professional operator managing a private cluster, the coordinator can be implemented as a module within the Ethereum client software.
+In this model, participants operate under a shared administrative context and trust the coordinator to be available and to execute the protocol without censorship or bias.

-The algorithms described in this document are designed to enable the coordinator role to be efficiently fulfilled by blockchain smart contracts that offload most verification procedures to zero-knowledge circuits.
-A prototype implementation of such circuits is available at https://github.com/metacraft-labs/dvt-circuits.
+2.  **Trust-Minimized Coordinator (e.g., Smart Contract):** For decentralized environments where participants may not trust each other (e.g., liquid staking protocols), the coordinator SHOULD be a smart contract on a censorship-resistant blockchain.
+This specification is explicitly designed to make this model highly efficient, as all required verification steps can be offloaded to zero-knowledge (ZK) circuits.
+A prototype implementation of such circuits is available at [https://github.com/metacraft-labs/dvt-circuits](https://github.com/metacraft-labs/dvt-circuits).

 #### Responsibilities

+The coordinator is responsible for:

-- Initiating the protocol and setting key generation parameters
+* Initiating the protocol and setting key generation parameters (e.g., `total_shares` and `threshold`).
-- Selecting and coordinating the participants
+* Selecting and managing the set of participants for a generation ceremony.
-- Managing the steps of the protocol other than the secret shares exchange between participants
+* Guiding the protocol through its steps, except for the direct peer-to-peer exchange of secret shares.
-- Determining the success or failure of the generation process, and identifying any misbehaving participants when possible
+* Determining the success or failure of the generation process and identifying misbehaving participants.

-#### Trust model
+#### Trust Model

-The coordinator MUST follow either trusted or trustless model.
+The trust assumptions for the coordinator depend on its implementation.

-In the former case, the coordinator is assumed to be honest and available.
+* A **trusted coordinator** is assumed to be honest and available.

-In the latter case, the coordinator is assumed to be a neutral arbiter, for example a smart contract.
-Implementation-defined mechanisms for verifying its honesty, and for dealing with possible lack of availability, MUST be provided.
+* A **trust-minimized coordinator** (e.g., a smart contract) is not trusted but is instead a neutral and verifiable arbiter.
+Its correct execution is enforced by the blockchain's consensus, and its logic is publicly auditable.

-In both models, the participants MUST be able to submit to the coordinator a cryptographic proof of misbehavior, for example a signed ZK proof.
-The coordinator MUST then perform one of the following actions:
+In the trust-minimized model, the protocol MUST include a robust dispute resolution mechanism.
+Participants MUST be able to submit a cryptographic proof of misbehavior (e.g., a signed ZK proof) to the coordinator.
+Upon receiving a valid proof, the coordinator MUST perform one of the following actions:

-- Challenge the suspected participant to provide the needed information in a verifiable way, for example by storing it in a blockchain.
-Preferably, this storing must involve some cost, to encourage participants to do what they can to avoid reaching this stage.
+* **Challenge the accused participant** to provide the correct information in a verifiable manner (e.g., by publishing it on-chain).
+To discourage disputes, this action SHOULD involve a cost for the challenged party.
-  - If the information is determined again to be faulty, the coordinator MUST trigger a mechanism for punishing - eg. slashing - the misbehaving participant.
+    * If the challenged participant fails to provide valid information, the coordinator MUST trigger a punishment mechanism (e.g., slashing their stake).
-  - If the information is determined to be correct, the coordinator MUST store the information about the dispute and check previous dispute records for the involved participants.
+    * If the information is proven correct, the coordinator MUST log the dispute event.
+It MAY monitor for patterns of malicious accusations:
-    - If a participant is frequently involved in dispute events with many different participants, the coordinator MUST either escalate (for example, to notify upper levels of software and / or responsible persons), or trigger a mechanism for punishing it.
+        * If a participant frequently initiates failing disputes with many different participants, the coordinator MAY escalate (e.g., by notifying supervisors) or trigger a punishment.
-    - If a participant is frequently involved in dispute events with a small number of participants, the coordinator MUST escalate.
-- Directly trigger a mechanism for punishing the misbehaving participant, if it is determined reliably.
+* **Directly punish the misbehaving participant** if the provided proof is non-repudiable and sufficient to confirm the fault without a challenge.

 ## Generation sequence